Hexa-acylated Lipopolysaccharide: How this key metabolite plays a role in inflammation

 Another dietary intervention to consider includes increasing fibre intake from a range of fruits, vegetables and wholegrains.
 Research shows that increasing fibre intake protects the gut barrier which prevents LPS from crossing the gut barrier and reduces inflammation.
 A dietary intervention study showed that consuming 3 serves of fruit and vegetables or 3 serves of wholegrains per day resulted in a reduction in the marker of LPS and inflammation in the blood6.

 In addition, we have a growing body of evidence that suggests that the metabolites butyrate and 3-indolepropionic acid (IPA) are associated with an improved gut barrier function.
 Studies have indicated that consuming foods high in dietary fibre, and in particular rye (found in bread, pumpernickel, cereals, crackers) can help increase IPA production10.
-Consuming foods high in resistant starch11 (found in lentils, peas, beans, cooked and cooled potatoes, rolled oats) or pectin12 (found in avocado, kiwifruit, berries, citrus fruits, pumpkin, zucchini) have been shown to increase butyrate levels.
+While consuming foods high in resistant starch11 (found in lentils, peas, beans, cooked and cooled potatoes, rolled oats) have been shown to increase butyrate levels.

 Research confirming the link between the gut microbiome and disease is allowing us to broaden the scope of clinical conditions that are associated with the gut microbiome.
 We can now broaden our thinking to investigate the function of the gut microbiome for not only those patients with gut symptoms but for those that have an existing chronic disease and those that may be at risk of developing inflammatory or metabolic conditions.